 The Equal Rights Amendment (ERA) is a proposed amendment to the U.S. Constitution designed to guarantee equal legal rights for all citizens, regardless of sex.
 The ERA would enshrine the concept of equality of rights and create a national legal standard banning sex discrimination in the supreme law of the land.

 A Brief History

 The ERA, authored by prominent suffragist and National Woman’s Party leader Alice Paul, was first introduced in Congress in 1923, and then again in every Congressional session until it passed in 1972.
 In its original form, as drafted by Alice Paul, the first section of the ERA read: “Men and women shall have equal rights throughout the United States and every place subject to its jurisdiction.”
 In 1943, however, the Senate Judiciary Committee amended this language to read: “Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex.”
 When the ERA finally passed, section 1 contained the 1943 language.

 Like every proposed constitutional amendment, after it passed by a two-thirds vote of both the House and Senate, the ERA was sent to the states for ratification.
-Congress, however, had imposed–in the preamble of the ERA–a seven-year deadline on the ratification process.
+Congress, however, had imposed–in the preamble of the ERA–a seven-year timeline on the ratification process.

 38 states must ratify an amendment before it can become part of the U.S. Constitution.
 Hawaii was the first state to ratify, less than an hour after the ERA passed out of Congress.
 Other states quickly followed.
 By January 1977, 35 states had ratified the amendment.
-With the seven-year deadline approaching, however, women’s rights activists, led by the National Organization for Women (NOW), took to the streets to demand removal of the timeline.
+With the seven-year timeline approaching, however, women’s rights activists, led by the National Organization for Women (NOW), took to the streets to demand removal of the timeline.
 Tens of thousands marched in Washington in 1978 as a result of NOW’s comprehensive campaign and hundreds of thousands more sent telegrams to Congress, shutting down Western Union.